ibm-cloud-docs/vpc/cn-create-interface.md

 {: #create-cluster-network-interface-ui}
 {: ui}

-To create a cluster network interface within a network cluster in the console, follow these steps:
+To create a cluster network interface in the console, follow these steps:

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.
 1. Select the **Navigation menu** ![menu icon](../../icons/icon_hamburger.svg), then click **Infrastructure** ![VPC icon](../../icons/vpc.svg) > **Network** > **Cluster networks**.
 1. On the Cluster networks for VPC page, click the link of the cluster network name where you want to create an interface.
-The Overview page displays.
+The Overview page is displayed.
-1. Click the Interfaces tab to show the Cluster network interfaces table, then click **Create +**.
+1. Click the Interfaces tab to show the Cluster network interfaces table, then click **Create**.
-1. Complete the information in the Create interface side panel, then click **Create**.
+1. In the Create interface side panel, complete the following information:

    * Enter an interface name.
    * Select the cluster network subnet.